superlinked/VectorHub/docs/use_cases/recSys-basic.md

     Will Ferrell And Molly Shannon Cover The Royal Wedding As 'Cord And Tish' They should cover everything.
     ------------------------------

+Our content-based model successfully provides articles relevant to both of the context articles.

 ### Evaluating recommender models

 The gold standard for evaluating recommender models is to A/B test - launch the models, assign a fair amount of traffic to each, then see which one has a higher click-through-rate.
 But a **relatively easy way to get a first-glimpse evaluation** of a recommender model (whether content-based or user-interaction-based) is to **'manually' inspect the results**, the way we've already done above.
 In our use case - a news platform, for example, we could get someone from the editorial team to check if our recommended articles are similar enough to our context article.

 Manual evaluation provides a sense of the relevance and interpretability of the recommendations.
-But manual evaluation remains subjective and not scalable.
+But manual evaluation remains relatively subjective and not scalable.
 To get a more objective (and scalable) evaluation, we can compliment our manual evaluation by obtaining metrics - precision, recall, and rank.
-We use manual evaluation for both our content-based and interaction-based (collaborative-filtering) models, and run metrics on our interaction-based models.
+We use manual evaluation for both our content-based and collaborative filtering (interaction-based) models, and run metrics on the latter.
+Let's take a closer look at these collaborative filtering models.

-## 2. Collaborative-filtering recommenders
+## 2. Collaborative filtering recommenders

-Below, we provide implementations of two collaborative filtering approaches for giving personalized recommendations to users, in lists titled "Recommendations for you," "Others also read," or "Personalized Recommendations."
-Our implementations address the cold-start problem, and deploy some basic evaluation metrics that will tell us which model performs better.
+To be able to provide personalized article recommendations to our users, we need to use interaction-based models in our RecSys.
+Below, we provide implementations of two collaborative filtering approaches that can provide user-specific recommendations, in lists we title "Recommendations for you," "Others also read," or "Personalized Recommendations."
+Our implementations, called "Similar Vectors" and "Matrix Factorization," address the cold-start problem, and deploy some basic evaluation metrics - precision, recall, rank - that will tell us which model performs better.

-### Generating user-item interactions
+### Generating a user-item interaction dataset

-To keep things simple, we'll create a simulated user-article interaction dataset with the following assumptions:
+To keep things simple, we'll first create a simulated user-article interaction dataset with the following assumptions:

-Users have specific interests (e.g., "politics", "entertainment", "comedy").
-Articles are already categorized, so we will simply 'match' users to their preferred category.
+Users are randomly assigned specific interests (e.g., "politics", "entertainment", "comedy", "travel", etc.).
+Articles are already categorized according to "interest", so we will simply 'match' users to their preferred interest category.
 We also assign a rating to the interaction: ratings ranging from 3 - 5 indicate a match between user interest and article category, ratings of 1 - 2 indicate no match.
 For our purposes, we'll filter out the low rating interactions.

 ```python